YubicoLabs/yed-spoke-example/README.md

 * Use Connection Alias
 * Define Connection Inline

-Connection InLine is great for quick prototyping, or when the request needs to be dynamic.
+Connection Inline is great for quick prototyping, or when the request needs to be dynamic.

-A Connection Alias offers better security by minimizing the footprint of where you store your secret, and will allow for your ServiceNow admins to make YED API calls consistantly across the platform.
+A Connection Alias offers better security by minimizing the footprint of where you store your secret, and will allow for your ServiceNow admins to make YED API calls consistently across the platform.

 Below are the steps for configuring a Connection Alias, which will be used in the following step